KhronosGroup/Vulkan-Loader/BUILD.md

 ```
 This will ensure googletest and detours is downloaded and the appropriate version is used.

+### Warnings as errors off by default!

+By default `BUILD_WERROR` is `OFF`.
+The idiom for open source projects is to NOT enable warnings as errors.

+System/language package managers have to build on multiple different platforms and compilers.

+By defaulting to `ON` we cause issues for package managers since there is no standard way to disable warnings.

+Add `-D BUILD_WERROR=ON` to your workflow

 ### Build and Install Directory Locations

 A common convention is to place the `build` directory in the top directory of